m-jim-d/springsandpucks/README.md

 ## Springs & Pucks

-like PET and more, on an HTML canvas
+physics-engine animations of puck and spring systems on an HTML canvas